mariadb-corporation/MaxScale/Release-Notes/MaxScale-1.1.1-Release-Notes.md

 ## Packaging

-Both RPM and Debian packages are available for MaxScale in addition to the tar based releases previously distributed we now provide
+Both RPM and Debian packages are available for MaxScale in addition to the tar based releases.
+Packages are now provided for:

 * CentOS/RedHat 5